The new year is almost here and with it comes my new year resolutions for my garden.

 I’m not as good about adding amendments to my garden’s existing soil as I’d like to be, so this year I hope to be more consistent.

-A few weeks ago I had a load of compost and bark delivered, which we spread throughout my garden.
-Added to this was a few bags of worm castings.
-Yes, it’s back-breaking, but it’s so darn good for the soil.
 We added a 1-inch layer of compost and castings throughout and topped it off with 3-inches of bark.
 The bark is important as it will not only help to keep the weed population down but will also help the soil to retain much-needed moisture.
-Ideally I’d do this every year or so, but it’s been at least 3 years since I’ve done this.
-I can already hear my plants thanking me!

-I’ll be the first to admit that I’m truly terrible about feeding my containers.
+I’ll be the first to admit that I’m not very good about feeding my containers.

 This year I vow to do a much better job and not only re-pot my poor, root-bound babies but give them regular doses of worm castings and Annie Haven’s compost tea.